piastry/cifs-utils/mount.cifs.rst

   Check cached leases locally instead of querying the server.

 sfu
-  When the CIFS Unix Extensions are not negotiated, attempt to create device files and fifos in a format compatible with Services for Unix (SFU).
+  When the CIFS or SMB3 Unix Extensions are not negotiated, attempt to create device files and fifos in a format compatible with Services for Unix (SFU).
 In addition retrieve bits 10-12 of the mode via the ``SETFILEBITS`` extended attribute (as SFU does).
 In the future the